 13th Forward is a legislative coalition of advocates, grassroots organizations, and impacted people working to end exploitation and brutality within our prison labor system.

 Formerly LaborIsLabor, 13th Forward was formed in 2019 by Worth Rises and the Legal Aid Society.
-Our steering committee is currently led by Citizen Action of New York, Color Of Change, The Legal Aid Society, and the New York Civil Liberties Union.
-We are part of the 2021 Justice Roadmap for New York.
+Our steering committee is currently led by Citizen Action of New York, Color Of Change, The Legal Aid Society, and the New York Civil Liberties Union and A Little Piece of Light.
+We are part of the 2023 Justice Roadmap for New York.

-For the past two years, we have been working with State Senator Zellnor Myrie and Assemblymember Harvey Epstein and impacted people to create an equitable prison labor system that incarcerated workers deserve.
-This includes ending the exception that allows for the forced labor of incarcerated New Yorkers in our state constitution and corrections law, raising wages without unfair garnishments, protecting worker safety and health, and creating job training programs that provide real pathways to employment post release.
-Our campaign supports the passage of two bills: The Freedom from Forced Labor Act and The Fairness and Opportunity for Incarcerated Workers Act.
+For the past two years, we have been working with State Senator Zellnor Myrie and Assemblymember Harvey Epstein and impacted people to create the equitable prison labor system that incarcerated workers deserve that incarcerated workers deserve.
+This includes enshrining in our state constitution the abolition of slavery including for those convicted of crimes, and creating a system of labor for incarcerated individuals that prohibits forced labor, raises wages without unfair garnishments, protects worker safety and health, and creates job training programs that provide real pathways to employment post release.
+Our campaign supports the passage of two bills: The No Slavery in NY Act and The Fairness and Opportunity for Incarcerated Workers Act.

 Call your legislators today to demand their support.